-Interestingly enough, despite the extremely high frame rates this achieves in Penumbra on max detail (around 300 FPS often), backlight strobing blur reduction technology (in this case NVIDIA ULMB) is intolerable.
+Penumbra’s engine is limited to 60 FPS.
+You can force higher, but the effective frame rate remains 60 FPS.
+This also makes blur reduction (strobing or black frame insertion) useless, it will make the image worse.
 I tested this with ULMB @ 120 Hz and 100 Hz separately, each time with V-Sync keeping the frame rate identical.
 Even at 120 Hz/120 FPS there is far too much strobe crosstalk, so in motion everything leaves razor sharp ghosts/trails which is far worse than any kind of motion blur.
 So blur reduction is unfortunately not feasible in this game, even though the frame rate is high enough.

 The voice acting is actually phenomenal.
 Clarence’s voice actor is perfect, Red’s voice actor does a perfect job too, Amabel Swanson’s voice actress is spot on.
 This may come as a surprise given this is an indie game, but Frictional Games has always done excellent casting.